-Self-driving Nissan takes to Europe's streets for first time, reaching speed in London | The Japan Times
+Self-driving Nissan takes to Europe's streets for first time | The Japan Times

 It also recently announced changes to allow for a single insurance policy to cover motorists driving conventionally and in autonomous mode, as it tries to get regulations in place to encourage the uptake of driverless cars from 2020.

-Britain’s flexible approach to testing autonomous vehicles helped Nissan pick London for its first European tests, the director of its research center in Silicon Valley told Reuters.
+Britain’s flexible approach to testing autonomous vehicles helped Nissan pick London for its first European tests, according to the director of its research center in Silicon Valley.

 “It’s not everywhere in Europe that we can go and drive on the road,” Maarten Sierhuis said.